norefice-github/microservice-kubernetes/README.md

 1. Type `telepresence intercept --docker order --port 8080:8080 --docker-run -- -it --rm microservice-kubernetes-demo-order:latest`
 Note: you will get logging from the Java service, just scroll up to the telepresence output you need

+If you receive the following error, `telepresence intercept: error: option --docker cannot be used as long as a daemon is running on the host.
+Try telepresence quit -s` try running `docker network create --ipv6 --subnet=fd25::/64 --gateway=fd25::1 telepresence`

+Note: you may need to run `telepresence helm upgrade --team-mode`

 ### Show the container running(optional)
 1. Go to the containers tab
 2. Show there is a `tp-order` container running